andrewpey/vtland/_posts/2021-04-21-beta-branch.md

 ### Count me in!
 How do I get there?

-Just hop into the Voxel Tycoon properties on Steam client, and choose to opt-in in the Beta!
+Just hop into the Voxel Tycoon properties in the Steam client and choose to opt in to the Beta!

-### What else I can do?
+### What else can I do?

 Please consider assigning yourself the `beta-testers` role if you want to be pinged about beta stuff!
-To do so, go to `#welcome-beta` channel and react with the tube emoji.
+To do so, go to the `#welcome-beta` channel and react with the tube emoji.

-GLHF!
+**GLHF!**